Gertrude Lawrence: Death and funeral

-On 16 August 1952, Lawrence fainted backstage after a Saturday matinee of The King and I. After "a few days at home," wrote her husband Richard Aldrich, she was admitted to what was then called New York Hospital for tests.
+On 16 August 1952, Lawrence fainted backstage after a Saturday matinee of The King and I. After "a few days at home," wrote her husband Richard Aldrich, she was admitted for tests to what was then called New York Hospital.
 Doctors said she was suffering from hepatitis, and she was admitted to a room on the 16th floor.
 Her former son-in-law, Dr. William G. Cahan, recalled in his 1992 memoir (by then he was a globally recognised medical expert on cancer) what happened next in 1952:

 She was admitted to New York Hospital [located across the street from the hospital where Cahan worked on the staff].
 Her doctors were puzzled by what was described in the press as "a liver problem," and suspected that she might have cancer.
 Hearing this, and without Gertrude's knowledge, her husband [Dick Aldrich] consulted me.
 Not wanting to alarm her by appearing in person (she knew, of course, that by now I was a cancer specialist), I sent some of my colleagues as consultants.
 They, too, were puzzled, and ordered an exploratory laparotomy (abdominal operation).

 At dawn of the day the operation was to take place [Saturday, September 6], Dick Aldrich called [Cahan on the telephone]: Gertrude had become comatose; would I please come to the hospital at once?
 I found her surrounded by interns frantically pumping intravenous fluids and stimulants into her.
 As I bent over her, she opened her eyes for a second or two, looked up at me, and made a face as if to say, "What are you doing here?"

 A few minutes later, she died.

 Concerned and curious about what had caused her death, I was present at her autopsy.
 This showed that she had widespread liver and abdominal cancer, the source of which was never clarified.

-According to The New York Times, 5,000 people crowded the intersection of East 55th Street and Fifth Avenue in Manhattan, while 1,800 others, including Yul Brynner, Connecticut Governor John Davis Lodge, Marlene Dietrich, Phil Silvers, Luise Rainer, Moss Hart and his wife Kitty Carlisle, filled Fifth Avenue Presbyterian Church for Lawrence's funeral.
+According to The New York Times, for Lawrence's funeral 5,000 people crowded the intersection of East 55th Street and Fifth Avenue in Manhattan, while 1,800 others, including Yul Brynner, Connecticut Governor John Davis Lodge, Marlene Dietrich, Phil Silvers, Luise Rainer, Moss Hart and his wife Kitty Carlisle, filled Fifth Avenue Presbyterian Church.

 In his eulogy, Oscar Hammerstein II quoted from an essay on death written by poet and novelist Rabindranath Tagore.
 Lawrence was buried in the champagne-coloured gown designed by Irene Sharaff and worn for the "Shall We Dance?" number in the second act of The King and I, and she was interred in the Aldrich family plot in Lakeview Cemetery in Upton, Massachusetts.
-She was the first person for whom the house lights were dimmed in all Broadway theaters during the immediate aftermath of a beloved performer’s death.
+She was the first person for whom the lights were dimmed on all Broadway theatres during the immediate aftermath of a beloved performer’s death.